Fast Facts / Hurricane Costs

 Of all recorded weather disasters in U.S. history, tropical cyclones—known as hurricanes when occurring in the North Atlantic, central North Pacific, and Eastern North Pacific Oceans—have caused the most deaths and destruction.
 While much of the information on this page focuses on hurricanes, some of the numbers account for total weather disasters, including flooding, severe storms, and wildfires.

-The number of weather and climate disasters in the U.S. in the past three years (2020 to 2022) with losses exceeding $1 billion.
+The number of weather and climate disasters in the U.S. from 2020 to 2024 with losses exceeding $1 billion.

 2023: Breaking Many Records